ShaneBurkhart/Resolve-Interview/README.md

 If you find yourself wanting more here are some things you can consider for extra credit:
 - Create instructions for how this would be run locally and/or deployed
-- Aggregate property data for the requested object id and all it's parents
+- Aggregate property data for the requested entity id and all it's parents
 - cache results
 - format output based on it's data type and precision
+- how do you handle requests for large DB files that take a long time to download?